DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Among citizens of this city Kai was able to find familiar names of his neighbourhood.
 Even currency that were used here, was the same as the one Kai got from his old world.

-...There are some minor differences like Ashlan getting over his motion sickness.
+_There are some minor differences like Ashlan getting over his motion sickness._

-...But other than that, people here are more or less how he remembered them.
+_But other than that, people here are more or less how he remembered them._

 The only mystery is why both Kai and Prophet Sid have been forgotten.
 Both of them never ever existed in first place.
 As if they are erased from history.

-"...Just why"
+"...Just why?"

 It is understandable why Prophet Sid would cease to exist from this world.
 After all, human hero is the sole reason mankind won Great War.